zhiweigu2000/Job-finding/Machine Learning.md

 Disadvanatge: slower when number of examples and variables increases

-## Unsupervised learning

-### PCA
+## PCA

-Principal Component Analysis: reduce number of variables
+Combine highly correlated variables into a new, smaller set of constructs (principal component), capture most of the variance

 Simple value decomposition: X = UΣ * V^T